WillCodeForCats/solaredge-modbus-multi/README.md

 * Supports status and error reporting sensors.
 * User friendly configuration through Config Flow.

-Requires Home Assistant 2022.8.0 and newer.

 Read about more features on the wiki: [WillCodeForCats/solaredge-modbus-multi/wiki](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki)

 ## Installation
-Copy the `solaredge_modbus_multi` folder into to your Home Assistant `config/custom_components` folder,
+Install with [HACS](https://hacs.xyz): Search for "SolarEdge Modbus Multi" in the default repository,

 OR

-Install with [HACS](https://hacs.xyz): Search for "SolarEdge Modbus Multi" in the default repository.
+Copy the `solaredge_modbus_multi` folder into to your Home Assistant `config/custom_components` folder.

 After rebooting Home Assistant, this integration can be configured through the integration setup UI.
-If the integartion does not appear in Home Assistant after restarting, you may need to do one or more of the following:

-* Reload the Home Assistant page
-* Restart your browser
-* Clear your browser cache

 ### Configuration
 [WillCodeForCats/solaredge-modbus-multi/wiki/Configuration](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki/Configuration)